CODING-Enthusiast9857/LGM-VIP-Web-Development/README.md

 # ❓ What you will find here
 - You will find different directories containing different tasks
-- Each directy contains separate files
+- Each directory contains separate files

 # 📝 Tasks
 ### Task 1 : Create a To do list web app <br>